-This article is aimed for traders who are either getting their feet wet in forex or alternatively, are seeking out new ways to define their entry mechanism, a comprehensive compilation of 10 highly effective trading strategies in forex that anyone can learn is laid out to you, the reader.
+This article is aimed for traders who are either getting their feet wet in financial instruments such as forex or alternatively, seeking out new ways to define their entry mechanism and seek trading opportunities.
+The article below outlines the most popular and comprehensive, highly effective forex trading strategies that anyone can learn.

 To our Market Insights

-Trading the currency market in a consistently profitable fashion can be understood as the ability to make more than you lose in a certain period of time, over and over.
+Trading the currency market in a consistently profitable fashion day in and day out can be understood as the ability to make more than you lose in a certain period of time, over and over.

-And let’s be clear, the minuscule group of forex traders that are able to achieve such mastery, have excelled at key areas such as trading psychology, risk management, which are by far the most important, but they’ve also taken ownership of a methodology that will determine when they enter and exit the markets to amass their hard-earned pips.
+Let’s be clear, the minuscule group of forex traders that are able to achieve such mastery every day by deploying forex trading strategies, have excelled at key areas such as trading psychology, risk management, which are by far the most important.
+However, they’ve also taken ownership of a trading methodology that will determine when they enter and exit the markets to amass their hard-earned pips.

-In this article, aimed for traders who are either getting their feet wet in the forex marketplace, or alternatively, are seeking out new ways to define their entry mechanism, a comprehensive compilation of 10 highly effective trading strategies in forex that anyone can learn is laid out to you, the reader.
+This article is aimed for forex traders who are either getting their feet wet in the forex market, or alternatively, are seeking out new ways to define forex trading strategies.

-Remember that these strategies tend to work best when a trader add factors of confluence such as trading with the dominant market cycle in higher time frames, alignment with fundamentals, a mechanical risk management, awareness of risk events just to name a few elements.
-Besides, building robust conviction of these strategies through one’s own backtesting is critical as well.
+Remember these 10 forex trading strategies tend to work best when a forex trader adds factors of confluence such as trading with the dominant market cycle in higher time frames, alignment with fundamentals, a mechanical risk management and awareness of risk events.

-Now, before further ado, let’s tackle these 10 forex trading strategies.
+Now, before further ado, let’s tackle these 10 forex trading strategies for traders to benefit.

-As a validation, a trader must enter in line with the underlying trend as determined by the bollinger band.
-Another precondition is to make sure that the new swing high or low is greater in magnitude than the previous one as it will communicate a strong commitment by buyers or sellers is still in place.
+As a validation, a forex day trader must enter in line with the underlying trend as determined by the bollinger band.
+Another precondition of this forex trading strategy is to make sure that the new swing high or low is greater in magnitude than the previous one as it will communicate a strong commitment by buyers or sellers is still in place.
 To assess this latter concept, the bollinger band width (BBW) indicator will be our best tool to illustrate that.